Paul G Flanagan

 MEd Directed Studies

-Xu, W. (current).
+Xu, W. (2019).
 Social integration of Chinese international students in New Zealand universities: Positioning within cultural discourses.

 Bass, S. (2018).
 Supporting students dealing with transience in an Area School.